tanakamawere/personalwebsite/_posts/2024/2024-01-08-the-bacteria-inside-of-you.md

 ## Foods that affect the gut microbiome

-- Artificial sweeteners
+- Artificial sweeteners.
     Those found in "diet-drinks" and other similar foods.

 - Processed/Refined foods.
     These deserve an article on their own.
 But they are more damaging than nutritive to the body and the gut microbiome is not spared.
-- Red meat
+- Red meat.
     Seems like beef isn't responsible for gout only but can also affect your heart and gut.

 # Prebiotics Vs Probiotics Vs Postbiotics